Supporting primary schools to produce their own show

 The playscripts are free for all UK state primary schools.
 If you are a private school or a school outside the UK, please contact primary@oldvictheatre.com for more details.

-We have a collection of three plays for schools to choose from, aimed at different Key Stage levels.
+We have a collection of three plays for primary schools to choose from, all aimed at different Key Stage levels.
 Each playscript has 60 speaking parts and a running time of approximately 20–30 minutes.
-Schools will receive a free year-long licence agreement to perform the show in their school, which grants schools the permission to adapt the playscripts to suit their needs

 See samples of each playscript below, as well as character lists including line allocation for each role.